AdaCore/learn/books/SPARK_for_the_MISRA_C_Developer/chapters/05_initialization.rst

       return 0;
    }

 Here only ``a``, ``d`` and ``e`` are fully initialized.
-MISRA-C Rule 9.3 thus forbids the declarations of ``b`` and ``c``.
-In addition, MISRA-C Rule 9.4 forbids the declaration of ``e``.
+MISRA C Rule 9.3 thus forbids the declarations of ``b`` and ``c``.
+In addition, MISRA C Rule 9.4 forbids the declaration of ``e``.

-In SPARK, the aggregate used to initialize an array or a record should fully match the components of the array or record.
-Violations lead to errors or warnings at compilation, both for records:
+In SPARK and Ada, the aggregate used to initialize an array or a record must fully cover the components of the array or record.
+Violations lead to compilation errors, both for records:

 .. code:: ada run_button
     :class: ada-expect-compile-error